RustaceansKenya/driver-development-book/driver_book/src/misc/abi.md

 The author is also having a hard time differentiating the different ABI standards and defining their trade-offs in different situations.

-So far, [this document](https://d3s.mff.cuni.cz/files/teaching/nswi200/202324/doc/riscv-abi.pdf) has been helpful.
+So far, [the Riscv ABI specs](https://d3s.mff.cuni.cz/files/teaching/nswi200/202324/doc/riscv-abi.pdf) have been helpful.

 (undone)